-As a universal long weekend school break in the US, Thanksgiving is a popular time to visit Disney World and is peak season.
-It's going to be crowded, so take note: When it comes to Thanksgiving at Disney World, you don't want to wing it.
+Thanksgiving is peak season, meaning it's a popular time to visit Disney World with all the children having a long weekend of school break in the U.S. Expect the park to be very crowded; when it comes to Thanksgiving at Disney World, you don't want to wing it.
 Reserve your table as far in advance as possible with the My Disney Experience website or app, or call 407-WDW-DINE (3463).
+Availability is extremely limited, and all dining events are subject to change or cancellation without notice.

 - Animal Kingdom Lodge: Jiko – The Cooking Place (dinner); Sanaa (lunch, dinner)